Wintellect/MSLearn/Introduction to Bash/includes/7-summary.md

 # Summary

-Put all these together and you have the start of what you need to know about Bash.
-This is only the beginning.
-Linux sysadmins spend their entire careers sharpening their Bash skills.
 In this module, you learned the basics of using Bash.
-Among the skills you learned were:
+Among other things, you learned:

-- How to set up an Ubuntu Linux VM with the Azure Cloud Shell
+- How to use the Azure Cloud Shell to create an Ubuntu Linux VM in Azure
-- How to securely logging into your VM with SSH
+- How to securely connect to the VM using SSH
-- Basic Bash concepts and syntax
+- How Bash commands are structured
-- Bash wildcards
+- Key Bash commands such as `ls`, `cat`, and `ps`
-- Bash Command Basics
-- Bash I/O operators
+- How to use I/O operators in Bash commands to redirect input and output
-- How to update an Ubuntu system
+- How to update the operating system on a Linux server
-- How to terminate bad processes
-- How to find and get rid of unwanted users
+- How to find and terminate rogue processes
-- How to use Bash with the Azure Cloud Shell
+- How to use Bash to filter output in the Azure Cloud Shell
+- How to delete an Azure resource group and everything it contains

-When you are ready to take the next step in learning Bash, here are three books you might find valuable:
+If you want to take your knowledge of Bash to the next level, here are three books you might find valuable:

 - [The Bash Guide](https://guide.bash.academy/)
 - [Learn Shell](https://www.learnshell.org/)
 - [Learning the Shell](http://linuxcommand.org/lc3_learning_the_shell.php)

-This is only the merest taste of Bash's power.
-Extensive books help you do a deep dive.
-Among them are [Learning the bash Shell, 3rd Edition](http://shop.oreilly.com/product/9780596009656.do), [The Linux Command Line](http://linuxcommand.org/tlcl.php), and [Advanced Bash-Scripting Guide](https://www.tldp.org/LDP/abs/html/).
+Other notable books include [Learning the bash Shell, 3rd Edition](http://shop.oreilly.com/product/9780596009656.do), [The Linux Command Line](http://linuxcommand.org/tlcl.php), and [Advanced Bash-Scripting Guide](https://www.tldp.org/LDP/abs/html/).

-While we focused on using Bash interactively, Bash scripting is the most powerful built-in Linux sysadmin tool.
-Indeed, it's the ancestor to DevOps programs such as [Ansible](https://www.ansible.com/), [Chef](https://www.chef.io/), and [Puppet](https://puppet.com/).

 ## Check your knowledge